Bio-Oss Collagen in the Buccal Gap at Immediate Implants - A 6-Month Study in the Dog

 Dr. Mauricio G. Araújo; Dr. Elena Linder; Dr. Jan Lindhe

-Occlusion in Implant Dentistry - Part 1 of 3
+Managing Complications in Immediate Implant Therapy - Part 1 of 3

 The Zirconia CAD CAM Screw Retained Implant Bridge: The Future of Full Arch Implant Supported Prosthetics